 The study's findings suggest that floods in the study area are caused by haphazard dumping of solid waste (28.5%), encroachment of river valleys (28%), lack of stormwater drainage systems (24%) and deforestation and inappropriate agricultural use (19%).
 The study also found that floods occur frequently in the area, causing significant socioeconomic impacts on the communities.
 The coping strategies utilized by the communities include raising doorsteps and pit latrines (44%), constructing protective walls and elevation of the house foundation (36%), using pipe outlets (11%), and using sandbags and tree logs (9%).
 The major coping strategies for flood adaptation are the construction of drainages and the building of dams/embankments and control of housing development, while solid waste management practices are less utilized.

-The study suggests that the government's involvement in flood control has been low, and its commitment mainly towards public awareness/education.
-The respondents highlighted poor indiscriminating dumping regulations and cleaning of drainage basins from the government.
-Corruption and political issues were also identified as responsible for the lack of success in halting the flood menace through community efforts. (elaborate much more this paragraph in the research implication confirmed the relevant stidies)
+According to the findings, there needs to be more government engagement in flood mitigation and issues with unfair disposal rules and poor drainage canal upkeep.
+This emphasizes the requirement for better flood control practices and supervision of current infrastructure, particularly for stricter laws and vigorous law enforcement, ensuring responsible waste disposal and maintaining suitable drainage channels.
+In addition, problems with politics and corruption were noted as obstacles to the viability of community-based flood management initiatives.
+Therefore, there is a need for enhanced openness in the use of resources for flood control and changes to governance.
+Corruption and political difficulties, which might obstruct the implementation of practical flood remedies, should be addressed more.
+The results of this study's consequences highlight the significance of robust government involvement and significant commitment to flood management.
+Specific corrective actions are required to enhance governance, infrastructure upkeep, and regulation.
+Communities may lessen the adverse social and economic effects of floods and become more resilient to these disasters by improving the effectiveness and efficiency of their flood response. (elaborate much more this paragraph in the research implication confirmed the relevant stidies)

 Practically, the study's findings could be utilized to inform policy decisions on flood management in the study area.
 The government could increase its involvement in flood control, with particular emphasis on enforcing indiscriminating dumping regulations and cleaning of drainage basins.
 There could also be more investment in the construction of drainages and the building of dams/embankments, as these were identified as major coping strategies for flood adaptation.
 Additionally, sensitization and education campaigns could be intensified to increase public awareness on flood management and prevention.